Emoto13/gallery/README.md

 # WEB Gallery

 This is an image gallery project for the FMI WEB course.
-The main idea is to have a web page with user registration and login.
-Each user is able to save his images on the page.
-There are options for uploading images, splitting images into albums (also automatically on some criteria), merging albums, and deleting images/albums.

 - Install XAMPP
 - Pull this repository